ZEISS/libczi/Src/libCZI/Doc/resolution_protocol.markdown

 If the payload size is larger than what is calculated from width, height and pixel type, the additional data is to be discarded.

-If the payload size is smaller than what is calculated from width, height and pixel type, then the missing data is to be considered containing zeroes.
+If the payload size is smaller than what is calculated from width, height and pixel type, then the missing data is to be filled with zeros.

 ### case 2: width/height/pixel type size mismatch for JPGXR-data